hyperstack-org/hyperstack/docs/activerecord_api.md

 On the UI you will be reading models in order to display data.

-If during the rendering of the display the model data is not yet loaded placeholder values (the default values from the `columns_hash`) will be returned by HyperMesh.
+If during the rendering of the display the model data is not yet loaded, placeholder values (the default values from the `columns_hash`) will be returned by HyperMesh.

 HyperMesh then keeps track of where these placeholders (or `DummyValue`s) are displayed, and when they do get loaded, those parts of the display will re-render.

 If later the data changes (either due to local user actions, or receiving push updates) then again any parts of the display that were dependent on the current values will be re-rendered.

 You normally do not have to be aware of this.
-Just access your models using the normal scopes and finders, to compute values and  display attributes as you would on the server.
+Just access your models using the normal scopes and finders, then compute values and display attributes as you would on the server.
 Initially the display will show the placeholder values and then will be replaced with the real values.

 #### Prerendering

-During server-side pre-rendering, we do know all the values immediately so on initial page load all the values will be loaded and present.
+During server-side pre-rendering, HyperMesh as direct access to the server so on initial page load all the values will be loaded and present.

+#### Lazy Loading

+HyperMesh lazy loads values, and does not load any thing until an explicit displayable value is requested.
+For example `Todo.all` will have no action, but `Todo.all.pluck[:title]` will return an array of titles.

+At the end of the rendering cycle the set of all values requested will be merged into a tree structure and sent to the server, returning the minimum amount of data needed.

 #### Load Cycle Methods

 There are a number of methods that allow you to interact with this load cycle when needed.
-These are documented [below].
+These are documented [below](#other-methods-for-interacting-with-the-load-and-render-cycle).

 ### Class Methods